cryptomator/jfuse/README.md

 ### Running jextract (on demand)

 Each platform has its own module.
-In rare cases, we need to update jextracted classes.
+When the upstream library changes, we need to run `jextract` to regenerate the bindings.
+You can install jextract with SDKMAN! via `sdk install jextract`.

 In most cases this requires you to run the build on the target platform, as you need access to its system-specific header files and (most likely) build tools.
 See module readme for specific requirements.